rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 The following steps all assume you are in the expert window of the run map menu
 ### Packing
 You'll have to use VIDE.
 From my testing it works totally fine with wine 7.0.
 You can simply run `wine VIDE.exe` inside your vide directory to run it.
 I was able to use the pakfile lump editor to pack my map and scan the game files.

+**Tentatively looking at a python script to do the packing thanks to Squishy**
 ### Cubemaps and Repacking
 You can add a custom step to run cubemaps, and to target bspzip onto your bsp for repacking.